UniversalDependencies/UD_Romanian-Nonstandard/README.md

 Also, the contribution of the Republic of Moldova is now 1805 sentences folklore.

 Today, 23 September 2019, we add a new sub-corpus, Caragea's Law, 1818.
+Today, 20.01.2020 we uploaded the first part of the Ion Neculce's Cronicle, 1743.

 # Contributors